OpenJetGet Started

 <p align="center"> <a href="https://discord.com/invite/pspKHtExSa">Discord</a> </p>

-If you have already tried local LLMs and got frustrated piecing together a model backend, a frontend, and an actual coding agent, OpenJet removes that setup tax.
+If you are new to local LLMs, OpenJet is the fastest way to get started without spending hours figuring out models, runtimes, and config.
+If you have already tried local LLMs and got frustrated piecing together a model backend, a frontend, and an actual agent workflow, OpenJet removes that setup tax.

 Install